GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-06_instructions.md

 ### Task 3: Configure Event Hub security

 1. In the Azure portal, in the **phoneanalysis-ehn-xxxxxx**, where xxxxxx is the deploymentID.
-Scroll to the bottom of the window, and click on **xx-phoneanalysis-eh** event hub.
+Scroll to the bottom of the window, and click on **phoneanalysis-eh-xxxxxx** event hub.

 1. To grant access to the event hub, in the blade on the left click **Shared access policies**.